DISCLAIMER Please Read

 "Here, I'll make it easier for you."

-In the film Searching for Bobby Fischer, a perfect illustration of visualization is conducted in a single scene.
-Young chess prodigy Josh must picture the chess pieces and their moves in his head and not rely on his physical senses.
-In order to preform this mental feat, distractions must be swept aside and his stern chess teacher sweeps the pieces from the chessboard and onto the floor.
+In the film Searching for Bobby Fischer, a perfect illustration of problem visualization is conducted in a single scene.
+Ben Kingsley tutors a young chess prodigy named Josh who must picture chess pieces and their moves in his head and not rely on his physical senses.
+In order to perform this mental feat, distractions must be swept aside, and his stern chess teacher then sweeps the pieces from the chessboard and onto the floor.

 "The average Russky, son, don't take a dump without a plan.
 Wait a minute.
 We don't have to get the crew off the sub.
 He would have had to do that.
 We just have to figure out what he's going to do.
 How is he going to get them off the sub?
 They'd have to want to get off.
 How do you get a crew to want to get off a submarine?
 How do you get them to want to get off a nuclear sub...
 I know how he's going to evacuate the sub."

-In art, the blank page can be an intimidating force that crushes you down.
+In creating artwork, the blank page can be an intimidating force that crushes you down.
 It can be nerve wracking.
 Hidden somewhere in future of that blank expanse, there are lines, shapes, and tones waiting to communicate your idea.
-What is it that stops you from starting?
-That freezes you in place at the half-way point?
-I simply submit that the brain becomes transfixed by too many possibilities.
-The problem may be ill-defined or the solutions may seem impenetrable.
-Yet, the solution is there.
+What freezes you in place at the half-way point between idea and action?
+I simply submit that the brain becomes transfixed by too many possibilities and associations.
+The real problem may be ill-defined focus making solutions seem impenetrable.
+Yet, the solution is always there.

 A creative block can't last forever, can it?

 I am a firm believer that where you put your effort and energy is important.
-If you seek, and put in the effort, you will find.
+If you strive and seek solutions and put in the effort, you will discover answers.
+Strengthen your visualization muscle and start understanding how to use your immense powers of association to solve problems.
+It is literally what your brain was designed for.

-Share your favorite posts with others who might enjoy them.
+Share your favorite posts with other creative people who might enjoy them.

-Thank you for visiting, participating, and collaborating in the storytelling experience.
+Thank you for participating and collaborating in this storytelling experience.
+Good luck on continuing your own creative journey.

 No comments: